 Australian privacy law is primarily regulated by the Privacy Act 1988 (Cth) (Privacy Act).
-The Privacy Act sets out the obligations for handling of personal information by Commonwealth agencies and corporate entities.
-State based legislation, similar to the Privacy Act, also applies to the handling of personal information by State government entities.
+The Privacy Act sets out the obligations for the handling of personal information by Commonwealth agencies and corporate entities.
+The Privacy Act also includes a credit reporting regime regulating the handling of credit-related personal information.

+State-based legislation, similar to the Privacy Act, also applies to the handling of personal information by state government entities.
 Specific additional legislation also applies for:

-- surveillance (at both State and Federal levels); - email and telemarketing (through the Spam Act 2003 (Cth) and Do Not Call Register Act 2006 (Cth)); and - the management of health records (in Victoria, New South Wales and the ACT).
+- surveillance (at both state and federal levels); - email and telemarketing (the Spam Act 2003 (Cth) and Do Not Call Register Act 2006 (Cth)); and - the management of health records and healthcare identifiers.